ryan4yin/nix-darwin-kickstarter/rich-demo/README.md

 # Nix Darwin Kickstart - Rich Demo

-This example is intended to be a rich demo of the capabilities of nix-darwin.

-It is not intended to be a starting point for your own configuration(it may OVERWRITE your system configuration!), but rather a reference for what is possible.
+A rich demo that contains a lot of configuration that can be used as a reference for your own configuration, but it may **OVERWRITE** your system configuration, so please be careful.

+## How to Start

+1. Start your nix-darwin journey by following the [minimal](../minimal) configuration.
+2. Read all the files in this repository, and understand what they do.
+3. Copy and CUSTOMIZE the configuration you need to your own configuration.